bryanc8776/sep11-freedom-project/tool/learning-log.md

       3. y-coordinate of the first tile
       4. horizontal spacing between tiles
       5. vertical spacing between tiles
+* I plan on watching more videos and trying to make a bigger project

 <!--
 * Links you used today (websites, videos, etc)